maxpumperla/betago/README.md

 ## How can I run my own bot?
 Training and serving a bot can be done in just a few steps.
 The following example uses a convolutional neural network implemented in keras, but you are free to choose other libraries as well.
 The code for this example can be found in the examples folder.
 We start by defining a Go data processor, which downloads an preprocesses Go games.
 A regular Go board consists of 19 times 19 fields.
-The ```SevenPlaneProcessor``` loads seven planes of 19*19 data points, three layers representing moves for each color and one for ko.
+The ```SevenPlaneProcessor```, inspired by [1] loads seven planes of ```19*19``` data points, three layers representing moves of varying liberties for each color and one capturing for ko.
 ```{python}
 from betago.dataloader.processor import SevenPlaneProcessor
 processor = SevenPlaneProcessor()